cmanallen/code_test/README.md

 Create a virtual environment (pyvenv env_name)  and `pip install -r requirements.txt`.

+####Running the api

+* In your environment, `./manage.py runserver --settings=financier.settings.base`.
+* On the command line: (linux) chromium --disable-web-security or whatever you have aliased as your browser.
+* Open `index.html` in the `api` folder in your Chrome browser.

 ####Tasks

 Folders are loosely named after the task they're associated with: